vnijs/radiant/README.md

 See [`radiant_rcode.R`](https://github.com/mostly-harmless/radiant/blob/master/examples/radiant_rcode.r?raw=true) for an example.

 **Technical note**: The way loading state works in Radiant is as follows: When an input is initialized in a Shiny app you set a default value in the call to, for example, numericInput.
 In Radiant, when a state file has been loaded and an input is initialized it looks to see if there is a value for an input of that name in a list called `r_state`.
 If there is, this value is used.
-The `r_state` is created when saving state using `reactiveValuesToList(input)`.
+The `r_state` list is created when saving state using `reactiveValuesToList(input)`.
 An example of a call to numericInput is given below where the `state_init` function from `radiant.R` is used to check if a value from `r_state` can be used. `sm_args$sm_comp_value` is the default value specified in the `single_mean` function call.

 ```r
 numericInput("sm_comp_value", "Comparison value:", state_init('sm_comp_value',sm_args$sm_comp_value))